canonical/matter-docs/tutorial/pi-gpio-commander.md

 If this doesn't work, it may be because it has taken too long to reach this step and the device has stopped listening to commissioning requests.
-Try restarting it on the application with `sudo snap restart matter-pi-gpio-commander`.
+Try restarting the application with `sudo snap restart matter-pi-gpio-commander`.

 ## Control
 There are a few ways to control the device.
 The `toggle` command is stateless and simplest.